jrucho/YTbeatmakercues/README.md

   selected loop—the button blinks briefly when this happens.
 Loops can be resumed individually with a single press; if no loops are playing they start immediately, otherwise they wait for the next bar.
 Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.
+Press **Cmd+R** any time to erase all audio loops at once.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.